Meet The Mom Who Lost Friends Over Her NFT Obsession

 5 pm. — Dinner.
 I make bean burritos, cut up some peppers, and heat up some rice.
 The kid decides she'd rather have cereal.

 8 p.m. — After the nightly epic battle about brushing teeth, the kid is in bed.
 I pour a giant glass of wine and go over artwork for my NFT collection.
 I am loving the new assets we’ve added.
-Especially loving these new ’80s-inspired goats:
+Especially loving these new ’80s-inspired goats.

 Friday

-Note: Correction: A previous version misstated the name of the company that made The Matrix NFTs.